practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 `PRIVMSG` represents a command, `#practicing-ruby-testing` represents the channel, and that the message to be delivered is `"Seasons greetings to you all!"`.
-If I asked you to parse this string to produce the following array, you probably would have no trouble doing so without any further instruction:
+If I asked you to parse this text to produce the following array, you probably would have no trouble doing so without any further instruction:

 ```ruby